 The Pharisees thought they knew better than Jesus Christ.
 What did He know about the greatest commandment that they didn’t?

-Which is the great commandment?
+What is the great commandment?

 “Then one of the scribes came, and having heard them reasoning together, perceiving that He had answered them well, asked Him, ‘Which is the first commandment of all?’